Elegant English, Second Edition, by Robert Hartwell Fiske

 A Vocabula Back Pocket BookTM

-Note: The cost of postage to international destinations is high (typically $20 to $40).
-We are willing to mail Elegant English to England, Australia, and other countries only if you are willing to pay the postage.
+Note: The cost of postage to international destinations is high (typically $20 to $50).
+We are willing to mail Elegant English to England, Australia, China, and other countries only if you are willing to pay the postage.
+Inquire here.

 Have you bought Elegant English?
-Have a comment to make, or an example, from literature, of a rhetorical figure to suggest for the next edition?
+Have a comment to make?

 Elegant English arrived a day or two ago.
 What a splendid book.
 I wish that you could send it to Will Strunk or E. B. White.
 I especially liked the quotes from Sinclair Lewis and E. B. White.
 I wish that Lewis could know that the word "dude" has come back into circulation.
 I wonder if it has changed its meaning.
 And I liked the part in White about backyards worth knowing about.
 A. David Wunsch